 - Composers: Catherine Brookman, Andres Carrizo, Andrea Clearfield, Sivan Eldar, Ricardo Gallo, Pierce Gradone, Ted Hearne, Peter Kronreif, Chase Kuesel, Anne LeBaron, James Brandon Lewis, Sky Macklay, Sarah Manning, Steven Snowden, Amy Williams, and Nina C. Young.

-- Filmmakers: Gabriela Almeida, Luis Arnias, Pia Borg, Susana de Sousa Dias, Jeanne Finley, Corey Hughes, Jodie Mack, Ryan McKenna, Naeem Mohaiemen, Charlotte Prodger, Steve Rowell, Suneil Sanzgiri, and Hong-An Truong.
+- Filmmakers: Gabriela Almeida, Luis Arnias, Pia Borg, Susana de Sousa Dias, Jeanne Finley, Corey Hughes, Jodie Mack, Ryan McKenna, Naeem Mohaiemen, Charlotte Prodger, Steve Rowell, Suneil Sanzgiri, Deborah Stratman, and Hong-An Truong.

 - Interdisciplinary artists: Chinazo Rena Anakwe, Yanira Castro, JJJJJerome Ellis, Moriah Evans, Laura Parnes, Jefferson Pinder, Andrea Roberts, Alex Romania, Julie Tolentino, Ronaldo Wilson, and Sichong Xie.

 - Theatre artists: Janet Allard, Brittany K. Allen, Morgan Bassichis, Syreeta Briggs, Renae Jarrett, Sofya Levitsky-Weitz, Jiehae Park, Chana Porter, Nia Akilah Robinson, KJ Sanchez, Jen Silverman, Daniel Tejera, Niko Tsakalakos, and Max Vernon.